cjdoris/pAdicGaloisGroup/README.md

 ## Getting started
 * [Download from GitHub](https://github.com/cjdoris/pAdicGaloisGroup).
 * Attach the `spec` file (see the example below).
-* Optional/recommended: Download and attach the [ExactpAdics](https://cjdoris.github.io/ExactpAdics) package and call `PGG_UseExactpAdicsFactorization()` and `PGG_UseExactpAdicsRoots()`.
+* Optional/recommended: Download and attach the [ExactpAdics2](https://cjdoris.github.io/ExactpAdics2) (or [ExactpAdics](https://cjdoris.github.io/ExactpAdics)) package and call `PGG_UseExactpAdicsFactorization()` and `PGG_UseExactpAdicsRoots()`.
 This makes our package use superior "OM" algorithms for factorization and root finding, instead of the ones builtin to Magma.
 For polynomials of about degree 32 or more, this can be a significant improvement in both speed and p-adic precision.
 Note that this does **not** actually use the exact p-adic functionality from the ExactpAdics package (yet).
+* Optional/recommended: Download and attach the [ExactpAdics2](https://cjdoris.github.io/ExactpAdics2) (or [ExactpAdics](https://cjdoris.github.io/ExactpAdics)) package and pass a polynomial defined there (e.g. an element of `PolynomialRing(ExactpAdicField(2))`) to `PGG_GaloisGroup`.
+This causes our algorithm to use the exact p-adic functionality everywhere, providing proven results.
+It is usually quicker for large inputs.

 ## Example